 - The company's purpose.

 - The trade name.

 - The amount of stated capital.

-- The total number of issued shares, and the classes and the number of them.
+- The total number of issued shares, the classes of shares, and the number of shares in each class.

-- The contents and number of each class of shares.
-If a transfer of shares requires the approval of the company, the Commercial Register also includes the provisions for the transfer from the articles of incorporation.
+- If a transfer of shares requires the approval of the company, the Commercial Register also includes the provisions for the transfer from the articles of incorporation.

-- The organisation of bodies of the company.
+- The organisation of bodies in the company.

 - The names of the directors.

 - The way the company provides public notices and other information.